CDCgov/Rnssp-shiny-apps/scenario_detection/src/docs/ScenarioDetection_docs.md

 ### Gaussian (Parametric) Method

 The Gaussian method assumes that the data follows a normal distribution.
-For each feature (such as region or age group), the app calculates **Z-scores** by comparing the test date's count to the mean and standard deviation of the baseline period.
-The resulting **p-value** indicates how likely it is that the observed count is part of the baseline distribution.
+For each feature (such as region or age group), the app calculates **p-values** by comparing the test date's count/percent to the mean and standard deviation of the 28-day baseline period.
+The resulting **p-value** indicates how likely it is that the observed count/percent is part of the baseline distribution.
 Lower p-values (e.g., <0.01) signify anomalies or alerts.

 **Key Interpretation**:
 - **p-value < 0.01**: Alert (significant deviation).